A New Substance on the Rise

 More recently In 2017, the FDA identified at least 44 deaths related to Kratom, with at least one case involving the use of pure Kratom.
 The FDA reports note that many of these deaths seem to have resulted from adulterated products or taking Kratom with other potent substances

 Compared to the other drug epidemics that are sweeping the globe, Kratom related deaths do not seem to be as widespread as other abused substances.
 However, it is important to note that the deaths reported involving individuals using a variety of substances.
-Individuals who wish to use Kratom for medicinal purposes or otherwise should strongly reconsider if they are using this in conjunction with any other kind of medication or supplements.
+Individuals who wish to use Kratom for medicinal purposes or otherwise should seek medical consultation if they wish to use this in conjunction with any other kind of medication or supplements.

 How Long Does Kratom Stay in Your Body?